ernesto-butto/catwizard-blog/_posts/2019-01-22-master-data.md

 Ok, so first I'll give you the formal, very technical concept, and  I'll break it down later:
 > Master Data is the consistent and uniform set of identifiers and extended attributes that describes the core entities (product, customer, etc...) of the enterprise - *[Source gartner.com](https://www.gartner.com/technology/it-glossary/mdm.jsp)*

-So if our entity is product, then this means, that he goal is to create unique reference that holds all the other references of the other products.
+So if our entity is the product, then this means, that the goal is to create a unique reference that holds all the other references of the other products.

-You might have stock information, price information, marketing information such as pictures, and so on different sources, each of them is represented in the above image as database source.
+You might have stock information, price information, marketing information such as pictures, and so on different sources, each of them is represented in the above image as a database source.

-Well with the MDM you can access all of that updated information at an instant to create view for different users.
+Well with the MDM you can access all of that updated information at an instant to create a view for different users.

 Here is an example for the **Customers Entity**: